vboyev-MSFT/defender-docs/defender-endpoint/indicator-ip-domain.md

 - Only single IP addresses are supported (no CIDR blocks or IP ranges) in custom indicators
 - Encrypted URLs (full path) can only be blocked on first party browsers (Internet Explorer or Microsoft Edge)
 - Encrypted URLs (FQDN only) can be blocked in non-Microsoft browsers (that is, other than Internet Explorer or Microsoft Edge)
-- URLs loaded via HTTP connection coalescing, such as content loaded by modern CDN's, can only be blocked on first party browsers (Internet Explorer, Edge), unless the CDN URL itself is added to the indicator list.
+- URLs loaded via HTTP connection coalescing, such as content loaded by modern CDNs, can only be blocked on first party browsers (Internet Explorer, Microsoft Edge), unless the CDN URL itself is added to the indicator list.
 - Full URL path blocks can be applied for unencrypted URLs
 - If there are conflicting URL indicator policies, the longer path is applied.
 For example, the URL indicator policy `https://support.microsoft.com/office` takes precedence over the URL indicator policy `https://support.microsoft.com`.
-- In the case of URL indicator policy conflicts, the longer path may not be applied due to redirection.
+- If URL indicator policy conflicts occur, the longer path might not be applied due to redirection.
 In such cases, register a non-redirected URL.

 > [!NOTE]
 > Custom Indicators of Compromise and Web Content Filtering features are currently not supported in Application Guard sessions of Microsoft Edge.
 These containerized browser sessions can only enforce web threat blocks via the built-in SmartScreen protection.
-They cannot enforce any enterprise web protection policies.
+They can't enforce any enterprise web protection policies.

 ## Network protection and the TCP three-way handshake